 Velocity essentially refers to the speed at which data is being created in real-time.
 In a broader prospect, it comprises the rate of change, linking of incoming data sets at varying speeds, and activity bursts.

+Volume is one of the characteristics of big data.
 We already know that Big Data indicates huge ‘volumes’ of data that is being generated on a daily basis from various sources like social media platforms, business processes, machines, networks, human interactions, etc. Such a large amount of data are stored in data warehouses.
+Thus comes to the end of characteristics of big data.

 Advantages of Big Data (Features)